Scan questions

 • Computers are not in the domain and have default settings.

-Workstations running Windows XP, Vista, or later client versions and not connected to a domain don’t allow the local administrator to authenticate as himself by default.
+Workstations running Windows and not connected to a domain don’t allow the local administrator to authenticate as himself by default.
 Instead, the ForceGuest policy is used, which means that all remote connections are mapped to the Guest account.
 But again, the administrator rights are required for running the scan.
 Thus, you need to update the security policy on each computer using one of the following ways:

 • Run secpol.msc, expand Local policies / Security options, locate the Network access: Sharing and security model for local accounts policy, and change its value from Guest to Classic;